The Age of Incorrect Information: A New Performance Metric for Status Updates: Introduction

 In our paper, we pave the way for such a framework by introducing a new performance metric that deals with the above mentioned shortcomings of both the AoI and the error functions.
 To that end, we summarize in the following the key contributions of this paper: \begin{itemize} \item We first go into more depth on highlighting the shortcomings of the AoI and the error performance metrics in the case of remote process estimation.
 Aiming to deal with these shortcomings, we propose a new performance measure, which we will call the Age of Incorrect Information (\textbf{AoII}), that neatly extends the notion of fresh updates to that of fresh ``informative" updates.
-The word informative refers to updates that bring new and correct information to the monitor side. \item Afterwards, we focus on the case where a transmitter-receiver pair communicates over an unreliable channel.
-The transmitter sends status updates about a $N$ states Markovian information source with the goal of the receiver being to properly estimate it.
+The word informative refers to updates that bring new and correct information to the monitor side.
+This new measure also captures the deteriorating effect the wrong information can have with time on the system. \item Afterward, we focus on the case where a transmitter-receiver pair communicates over an unreliable channel.
+The transmitter sends status updates about an $N$ states Markovian information source with the goal of the receiver being to estimate it accurately.
 In this scenario, we aim to find the optimal transmission policy that minimizes the average proposed metric.
-By casting this problem into a Markov Decision Process (\textbf{MDP}), we show that in the case where no constraints on the power are imposed, an ``always update" policy is able to minimize the average age, the prediction error and the average AoII. \item Following that, we tackle the more realistic case where each transmission incurs a cost and the transmitter has a power budget that cannot be surpassed.
-We cast our problem in this case into a Constrained Markov Decision Process (\textbf{CMDP}) that is known to be difficult to solve.
+By casting this problem into a Markov Decision Process (\textbf{MDP}), we show that in the case where no constraints on the power are imposed, an ``always update" policy is able to minimize the average age, the prediction error, and the average AoII. \item Following that, we tackle the more realistic case where each transmission incurs a cost, and the transmitter has a power budget that cannot be surpassed.
+We cast our problem in this case into a Constrained Markov Decision Process (\textbf{CMDP}) that is known to be challenging to solve.
 To circumvent this difficulty, we provide a Lagrange approach that transforms the CMDP to an unconstrained MDP.
 The Lagrangian optimization problem is then thoroughly studied and structural results on its optimal policy are provided. \item Subsequently, we provide a rigorous mathematical proof to show that the optimal operating point of the CMDP is achieved by a mixture of two deterministic Lagrange policies.
-Armed with these results, we provide an algorithm that finds the optimal policy of the CMDP in logarithmic complexity. \item Lastly, we provide numerical implementations of our transmission policy that highlight its performance and showcase interesting insights on the differences between the AoI and the AoII frameworks. \end{itemize} The rest of the paper is organized as follows: Section II is dedicated to the motivation of the newly proposed framework.
-The system model, along with the dynamics of the proposed metric are presented in Section III.
-Section IV provides the MDP description of the problem along with its analysis for the unconstrained power scenario.
-In section V, we thoroughly analyze the constrained scenario and propose an optimal approach to solve it.
-Numerical results that corroborate the theoretical findings are laid out in Section VI while the paper is concluded in Section VII.
+Similar results were established in the literature for the AoI optimization framework \cite{8377368}.
+However, due to the inherent properties of the proposed AoII metric, the standard approach adopted in \cite{8377368} cannot be followed.
+Specifically, the mathematical expressions involved in our case are not necessarily convex, which limits the applicability of the approach in \cite{8377368}.
+Accordingly, we proceed in a different direction to establish the required results as will be seen in later sections of the paper.
+Armed with these results, we provide an algorithm that finds the AoII-optimal policy under the power constraint in logarithmic complexity.